david8zhang/baller-quest/readme.md

 - Shot clock after rebound starts at 23 instead of 24
 - Have a little text card that plays during out of bounds or shot clock violations
 - Box out during rebounds
+- When two players collide, turn off colliders if they are "stuck" on each other for more than some time threshold